Press enter to see results or esc to cancel.

 There are also special taxi services known as Especial Coop available, capable of accommodating wheelchairs, which is good news for disabled expats who need to rely on wheelchairs.
 Additionally, these special taxi services can be booked up to an hour in advance.

-Generally-speaking, you can secure health insurance abroad even with disabilities.
-However, specific qualifications and eligibility criteria will vary depending on the specific insurer and which country you wish to move to.
+Generally speaking, you can secure health insurance abroad even with disabilities.
+However, specific qualifications and eligibility criteria will vary depending on the specific insurer and the country you wish to move to.

-Many countries also offer a form of universal healthcare program in which expats can participate in.
+Many countries also offer a form of universal healthcare program that expats can participate in.
 Additionally, expats can also secure private health insurance on top of these universal healthcare plans for faster access to healthcare services or pre-existing condition coverage.

-Another crucial factor to consider when deciding to move abroad as an expat with disabilities is your selected destination’s visa, immigration, and residence permits.
+Another crucial factor to consider when deciding to move abroad as an expat with disabilities is the visa, immigration, and residence permit requirements of your selected destination.
 Make sure to be informed about the procedures, restrictions, and criteria.

 Another reason why it’s especially important to be well-informed about visa, immigration, and residence permit procedures is that while countries highlight inclusivity and anti-discrimination efforts, people with disabilities may still face an administrative wall if their case is considered severe.